Facilities

 LightLab

-As a working lighting installation, this lab provides students with hands-on experience with a diverse range of lighting fixtures currently on the market.
+As a working lighting installation, this lab in MVR 4250 provides students with hands-on experience with a diverse range of lighting fixtures currently on the market.
 Various bulb types and fixture housings illustrate a wide variety of lighting effects, from wall-washing to concentrated down-lighting.
 Additionally, this space is used to teach the impact of different lighting systems on perception and the human response to lighting in the built environment.
 The tactile walls also make this a great critique space.

 Natural Dye Garden